Oldwolfster/cs50x_HarvardvsYaleAsteroids/README.md

 - **Lives Display:**
 - **Explosion Particles:**

-### Key Variable: GameState is essential the "lifecycle" of the game.
+### Key Variable: GameState tracks the "lifecycle" of the game.
 It can have these values.

-- **Pregame states are all negative**:
+**Pregame states are all negative**:
--10 Display Instr From Mother Ship
+- -10 Display Instr From Mother Ship
--9 Wait for user to read instructions
+- -9 Wait for user to read instructions
--8 Mothership going to warp drive
+- -8 Mothership going to warp drive
--7 Intro Over Start Main Loop
+- -7 Intro Over Start Main Loop
--5 Show Level
+- -5 Show Level
--4 Wait on lvl
+- -4 Wait on lvl
--3 fade lvl
+- -3 fade lvl
--2 ready to laucnh ship as invulnerable.
+- -2 ready to laucnh ship as invulnerable.

-- ** States during gameplay
+**States during gameplay**:
-0 invulnerable (waiting for player to start)
+- 0 invulnerable (waiting for player to start)
-1 vulnerable (The actual game play)
+- 1 vulnerable (The actual game play)
-2 Dead (but still have lives remaining)
+- 2 Dead (but still have lives remaining)
-3 beat level
+- 3 beat level
-1 Game Over
+- 4 Game Over

 ### Component Details:
 - **Scoreboard:** While not the most exciting aspect of the game, i do believe this is what pushed Scratch the most.
 I would like to try to package it to share with other Scratch developers.